Soldiers from 1AD CAB train Polish counterparts at Powidz APS-2 site on SSA operations

 |0

-This work, Soldiers from 1AD CAB train Polish counterparts at Powidz APS-2 site on SSA operations [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers from 1AD CAB train Polish counterparts at Powidz APS-2 site on SSA operations, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Soldiers from 1AD CAB train Polish counterparts at Powidz APS-2 site on SSA operations